brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 draft: false
 ---

+Warning -- This is still a work in progress

 ## Intro

-Having seen the power of jellyfin a few years back, I decided to run a media server for my TV.
-It worked pretty well on windows and did a fair job of figuring out what my media was.
+Having seen the power of jellyfin a few years back I decided to run it on my fileserver.
+It worked pretty well when I tried it on windows and it did a fair job of figuring out what my media was.
 The problem?
-My file server runs linux.
-I only have bout 7 TB in my desktop and, while that sounds like a enough for a decent server, most of my space is taken up by steam games.
+My file server runs linux and while I have heard of people having good luck running Jellyfin on linux, I have not.
+I only have bout 7 TB in my desktop and, while that sounds like a enough to serve some media, most of my space is taken up by steam games and repos.

-I have a file server for a reason.
-I wanted a backup of my movies, tv shows, drives, games, and whatever else.
-Currently it isn't set up how I would like due to budget cuts.
-Eventually I want to set up a RAIDZ1 configuration with several 20 TB drives.
-Until then however, we will have to settle for the many 1 and 2 TB drives hoddled together JBOD style in this raggety old computer.

-This server is made from an on gaming computer that was mid at the time.
-It's AMD from before AMD was good.
-AMD from when their stock sank to $2 a share.
-That's right, in case you don't remember, the fx-8150 was one of the chips that led AMD into the grave.
-AMD released the first "eight core" desktop processor and I had to have it.
-I was happy with the dual core Athlon CPU I had years before so I chose the FX-8150.
-Ahh the 8150, a hot, slow, turd of a processor.
-It claimed to have 8 cores but the cores shared resources for every 2 cores making it seem more like a 4 core with hyper threading.
-In fact, AMD had to pay $12 million is a settlement over the fact that the claimed it was an 8 core CPU.

-Thankfully AMD has recovered and makes some very nice desktop and server class chips now.
+This is why it is crucial to run it on my server.

+Like many nerds, I have a file server for my backups and to store copies of my movies and tv shows.
+I even keep copies of my ebooks and games so I hopefully don't lose anything.
+Shoot, I even have copies of my old college work from my CS classes.

+The server is an old 8 core processor that can keep up with a few VMs and a server version of Fedora.
 The GPU in the server is a 980ti Hybrid.
 A water cooled beast of a graphics card for the time.
 Unfortunately it's 5 generations too old to be useful.
-It sucks at x265 and x264 transcoding.
-It doesn't support AV1 or HEVC transcode and suffers from a bad case of NVIDIA sucking at linux support.
+It sucks at x265 and x264 transcoding, it doesn't support AV1 or HEVC transcode, and suffers from a bad case of NVIDIA drivers being garbage on linux.
+Thanks Jensen Huang. <br>
-Even the most basic of Intel CPUs can do these things.
-CPUs are way worse at these tasks but Quick Sync is a beast.
+Even the most basic of Intel CPUs can do these things nowadays but, who has money for upgrades in times like these?
-In fact, Quick Sync came out right around the time of this AMD flop that is in here.

 ## Jellyfin is great, until it isn't

+Anyways, long story long, I have problems running Jellyfin on my file server.
+Jellyfin recognizes the folder and will show the files when I'm in the folder mode, but it refuses to find metadata and recognize the media enough to sort it into the appropriate library.
+I ruled out permissions issues and configuration issues through days of troubleshooting.
+I even went as far as to use TinyMediaManager to rename and manually find metadata for serveral of the files.
+You would think with the shows and movies being recognized my TinyMediaManager, the files/folders being renamed, and the metadata being saved, that Jellyfin would quickly recognize the media right?

+Apparantly not.

-Anyways, long story long, we can't rule hardware out from the equation in the fact that Jellyfin refuses to cooperate in serving my media.
-It will obviously recognize the media as it sometimes shows episodes of TV shows in the "suggested" or "newly added" sections but it doesn't show in the actual "shows" section.
+It will sometimes recognize the media as it will show episodes of TV shows in the "suggested" or "newly added" sections but it doesn't show in the actual "shows" section.
 Sometimes I can get Jellyfin to find and recognize shows just to not play anything claiming there was no playable media found.

-Maybe I can't transcode theses files with hardware but I should still be able to serve the file raw right?
+Thinking this could be transcode issues I made sure the files would play fine through a vlc stream.

-That being, said I know my TV can directly play some of these files from flash drives.
+That being, said I also know my TV can directly play some of these files from flash drives.
-Why can't Jellyfin just serve up these files, or even find these shows?
+Why can't Jellyfin just serve up these files directly without transcode issues or recognition issues?

-After days of changing permissions, renaming files, making nfo files for the metadata using tinyMediaManager, and even completely removing the program and reinstalling I still have similar but different issues.
+After days of changing permissions, renaming files, making nfo files for the metadata using tinyMediaManager, and even completely removing the program and reinstalling I still had the same issues.
 The documentation always shows how to do things on debian.
 Is the problem that I am using Fedora?

+I asked my brother if he had issues with jellyfin since I knew he was a linux mint user.
+He said he also had similar issues with the program.

 - Would these problems persist with the docker version?
 Yes
 - Is the problem that I am using Fedora Server?
 Maybe